-Within the context of trauma-informed care, PCS has integrated additional evidence-based approaches into their programs.
+Within the context of trauma-informed care, PCS has integrated an additional evidence-based approach into their program.
 PCS is in the process of implementing the Integrated Treatment Model (ITM), which is a Dialectical Behavioral Therapy (DBT) informed milieu model of treatment.